Who We Are

 The ICIR was registered in Nigeria in 2010.
 It’s registration number is RC 41451.

-The ICIR has always been interested in dispelling misinformation, particularly in the months leading to the 2019 election, the centre undertook a collaborative project which birthed the CrossCheck Nigeria.
+The ICIR has always been interested in curbing misinformation; particularly in the months leading to Nigeria's 2019 general election, the centre undertook a collaborative project which birthed the CrossCheck Nigeria.

-The CrossCheck was a collaborative verification project aimed at helping the public make sense of what and who to trust online, ahead of Nigeria’s 2019 general elections.
+The CrossCheck Nigeria was a collaborative verification project aimed at helping the public make sense of what and who to trust online, prior to and during Nigeria’s 2019 general election.

 Since then, The ICIR has maintained a robust fact-check operation.
-The misinformation epidemic that came with Coronavirus provided the impetus to start a full-fledged fact-check operation, with its own newsroom and dedicated staff.
+The misinformation epidemic that came with Coronavirus provided the impetus to start a full-fledged fact-checking operation, with its own newsroom and dedicated staff.

 Our Partners/Funders